SithuSoe04/cse15l-lab-reports/labreport5/labreport5.md

 ![fix](fix.png)

 # Reflection
 The coolest thing I have learned in the second half of this quarter that I did not know before would be vim.
-I find it pretty crazy that I can edit files on a remote computer without even opening an editer like VSCode.
+I find it pretty crazy that I can edit files on a remote computer without even opening an editor like VSCode.
 There are endless things that can be done with vim.
 As much as I like vim, I do feel that they have weird syntax.
 I sometimes find myself blanking out in vim because every key pressed means something in vim.
 However, through more practice, I believe vim will become more natural to me.
 I hope to take advantage of vim to do more cooler things on a remote computer in the forseeable future!